tbp96/ie643-anomaly-detection-vits-wavelet/README.md

 - Includes visualization of training loss and anomaly detection results.
 - Ideal for reproducing training and evaluation or extending the methodology.

-## References

-- Dosovitskiy et al., "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale", ICLR 2021.
-- Mallat, S., "A Theory for Multiresolution Signal Decomposition", IEEE TPAMI, 1989.
-- Vaswani et al., "Attention is All You Need", NeurIPS 2017.

----